ricarthlima/yourfeed/docs/user_storys/README.md

 so that **receive benefit**.

 ### Motivation
-In this field you will be tell what are the motivations make this user story an issue, and make this issue an feature.
+In this field, you will be tell what are the motivations to make this user story an issue, and make this issue an feature.